 What is perimenopause?

-Perimenopause is the time around menopause during which women’s bodies are transitioning.
+Perimenopause is the time around menopause during which bodies are transitioning.
 The transition from producing eggs in your ovaries every month to no longer producing eggs does not happen overnight.
-Just like puberty, perimenopause happens over a period of 3-5 years for most women.
+Just like puberty, perimenopause happens over a period of 3-5 years for most people.

 How do I know I am going through perimenopause?

 There are three primary signs of perimenopause:

 - Irregular periods or menses and eventual stopping of menses (menopause)

 How can I get through perimenopause and menopause in good health?